It is recommended not to use more than 50 concurrent SSH sessions.

 Adding a Host and Providing an SSH Key

-To add entries to the global known-hosts configuration file and the SSH value of the hosts that can remotely access the appliance using SSH, do the following.
+To add entries to the global known-hosts configuration file and its SSH value, do the following.

 Change to Config mode.

-gateway > enable gateway # configure terminal gateway (config) #
+switch > enable switch # configure terminal switch (config) #

 Add an entry to the global known-hosts configuration file and its SSH value.